particle-iot/docs/src/content/tutorials/asset-tracking/introduction.md

 # Introduction to Asset Tracking

+## Tracking System

-The Particle Asset Tracking System is a customizable hardware, firmware, and cloud-based system with GNSS (GPS) and cellular connectivity.
+The Particle Asset Tracking System is an integrated, customizable, hardware, firmware, and cloud-based system with GNSS (GPS) and cellular connectivity.

 ### Hardware